chsxf/mfx.wiki.mirror/Setting-Up-Your-First-App.md

 ### Entry Point File

 Usually, PHP entry point file are named `index.php`.
-In order to obfuscate things and make it more difficult to hackers to break the framework, the default entry point file is called `entrypoint.php` with <abbr title="php-micro-framework in short">MFX</abbr>.
+In order to obfuscate things and make it more difficult to hackers to break the framework, the default entry point file is called `entrypoint.php` with MFX.

 Create an `entrypoint.php` file at the root level of your website and paste these lines in it: